-SD.16.
-TRANSITIONS TO SINGLE FAMILY
+1. TRANSITIONS TO SINGLE FAMILY

-- 1. Provide compatible uses along a transition edge. - a.
-Compatible uses include: - " Low-scale multifamily residential building types such as townhomes, rowhomes, duplexes, or carriage homes. - " Low-intensity, neighborhood-serving commercial uses such as a daycare, dry cleaner, coffee shop, or live-work space. - " Passive uses such as pathways, pocket parks, or small parking areas. - " Avoid locating a use that generates nighttime traffic, such as a bar, in these areas. - 2.
-Design the edge of a development to be an asset, as viewed from an abutting single family neighborhood. - a.
-Step down the height of a new building that will be in the transition area. - b.
-Provide ample landscaping along the transition line where site dimensions allow.
+- a.
+Provide compatible uses along a transition edge. - i.
+Compatible uses include: - " Low-scale multifamily residential building types such as townhomes, rowhomes, duplexes, or carriage homes. - " Low-intensity, neighborhood-serving commercial uses such as a daycare, dry cleaner, coffee shop, or live-work space. - " Passive uses such as pathways, pocket parks, or small parking areas. - " Avoid locating a use that generates nighttime traffic, such as a bar, in these areas.